Blog Post

 Images rank independently on Google’s image search.
 An image that ranks well helps the page to rank better.

-During specific searches, where a video is appropriate, YouTube videos are often the first result.
+In specific searches, when a video is appropriate, YouTube videos are often the first results.
 A high percentage of searches result in video watching.
 Google makes an informed guess that a video is favoured.

 Searches that start “how to” will often trigger this.
-Google tries to preempt the intention of the search.
+Google tries to anticipate the searcher’s intent.

 YouTube hosts a considerable percentage of videos that appear within search results.
 After all, Google owns YouTube, the second biggest search engine today.